WRF Physics¶

 bl_pbl_physics=1

-Non-local-K scheme with explicit entrainment layer and parabolic K profile in unstable mixed layer; includes capability of topdown mixing for turbulence, driven by cloud-top radiative cooling, which is separate from bottom-up surface-flux-driven mixing
+A non-local-K scheme with an explicit entrainment layer and parabolic K profile in the unstable mixed layer.
+This option includes top-down mixing for turbulence, driven by cloud-top radiative cooling (this is separate from bottom-up surface-flux-driven mixing).

 Hong et al., 2006